Acetyl group: Pharmacology

 Acetylated organic molecules exhibit increased ability to cross the selectively permeable blood–brain barrier.
 Acetylation helps a given drug reach the brain more quickly, making the drug's effects more intense and increasing the effectiveness of a given dose.
 The acetyl group in acetylsalicylic acid (aspirin) enhances its effectiveness relative to the natural anti-inflammatant salicylic acid.
 In similar manner, acetylation converts the natural painkiller morphine into the far more potent heroin (diacetylmorphine).

 There is some evidence that acetyl-L-carnitine may be more effective for some applications than L-carnitine.
 Acetylation of resveratrol holds promise as one of the first anti-radiation medicines for human populations.

 Etymology

-The term "acetyl" was coined by the German chemist Justus von Liebig in 1839 to describe what he incorrectly believed to be the radical of acetic acid (the main component of vinegar, aside from water), which is now known as the vinyl group (coined in 1851); "acetyl" is derived from the Latin acētum, meaning "vinegar."
-When it was shown that Liebig's theory was wrong and acetic acid had a different radical, his name was carried over to the correct one, but the name of acetylene (coined in 1860) was retained.
+The term "acetyl" was coined by the German chemist Justus von Liebig in 1839 to describe what is now known as the vinyl group (coined in 1851).
+He and others before him regarded this group (groups were called radicals at that time) as the basis for other C2 compounds including acetic acid (the main component of vinegar, aside from water), Later the name was carried over to the MeCO-group used today, but the name of acetylene (coined in 1860) was retained.
+"Acetyl" is derived from the Latin acētum, meaning "vinegar", and the Greek ύλη hū́lē, meaning "substance" or "material".